Welcome!

 I am a behavioral economist studying applied micro questions in fields such as education, development, and family economics.
 In my research, I examine social influences on individual behavior and beliefs around big life decisions such as career or fertility choices and explore their potential consequences for society-wide outcomes such as intergenerational transmission and social mobility.

-I am a Postdoctoral Fellow at the briq Institute on Behavior & Inequality, a CESifo Research Network Affiliate, and will join the Toulouse School of Economics as an Assistant Professor in September 2023.
-In May 2022 I completed my PhD in Economics at UC Berkeley.
+I am an Assistant Professor at the Toulouse School of Economics and a CESifo Research Network Affiliate.
+I completed my PhD in Economics at UC Berkeley in May 2022 and spent one year as a Postdoctoral Fellow at the briq Institute on Behavior & Inequality from August 2022 to August 2023.
 Prior to my PhD, I obtained an M.Phil. in Economics from the University of Oxford and a B.Sc. in Economics from the Ludwig-Maximilians-Universität in Munich.
 You can find my CV here.

 If you have comments, thoughts, ideas or questions related to my research, don't hesitate to reach out!